alexpfox/alexandrafox.github.io/_pages/about.md

 ---
 title: About Me
-description: Data scientist and engineer running at 1.25x playback
+description: Data scientist and engineer
-featured_image: /images/demo/landscape-05.jpg
 ---

 Passionate about: collaborating on creative solutions to difficult problems.
 Interesting opportunities and meaningful impact.
 Contributing to our understanding of science as it applies to machine learning and artificial intelligence.